 “Why can’t people just sit and read books and be nice to each other?”David Baldacci

 One of the reasons I started Dare to Know was that my friends see me as someone who reads books and knows things.
-Visitors here have asked me to suggest a reading list to help them delve further into our universe, place in nature and humanity.
+Visitors here have asked me to suggest a reading list to help them discover more about our universe, place in nature and humanity.

-Here are a dozen books that have influenced my worldview and I recommend all of them to readers looking for a more in-depth awareness of these topics.
+Here are a dozen books that have influenced my worldview and I recommend all of them to readers looking to explore these topics.
 I’ll update this list from time to time as new books come my way or I’m reminded of others that should be here.
 I hope you enjoy some or all of these offerings.

 Journey Of The Universe